OpenTelemetry MySQL Monitoring [step by step]

 Once the metrics are collected and exported, you can visualize them using a compatible backend system.
 For example, you can use Uptrace to create dashboards that display metrics from the OpenTelemetry Collector.

-Uptrace is a OpenTelemetry backend that supports distributed tracing, metrics, and logs.
+Uptrace is an OpenTelemetry backend that supports distributed tracing, metrics, and logs.
 You can use it to monitor applications and troubleshoot issues.
+Compare with top APM tools for MySQL monitoring.

 Uptrace comes with an intuitive query builder, rich dashboards, alerting rules with notifications, and integrations for most languages and frameworks.